pschlatt/DuckDuckBooze/README.md

-# README
+# DuckDuckBooze

-### What is DuckDuckBooze?
+## About

-DuckDuckBooze is a four person group project that is part of the Turing School of Sofware and Design's Backend Engineering Module 2 curriculum.
+DuckDuckBooze is a group project between four students while at Turing School of Sofware and Design's Backend Engineering program.
 The aim of the project is to hone the following skills:

-- Advanced Rails routing (nested resources and namespacing)
-- Advanced ActiveRecord for calculating statistics
+- Advanced database queries and manipulation using ActiveRecord and SQL
-- Average HTML/CSS layout and design for UX/UI
+- Basic HTML/CSS layout and design for UX/UI
+- Authentication & Authorization with bcrypt
-- Session management and use of POROs for shopping cart
+- Session management to authenticate different users and each user's respective cart
-- Authentication, Authorization, separation of user roles and permissions
+- MVC design pattern
+- CRUD and RESTful routes, with nested resources and namspacing
+- TDD using RSpec and Capybara
+- Version control and project management within a group environment

-The project is an Rails application that acts as an e-commerce platform where users can place different selections of beer into a shopping cart and check out to purchase all of the items if they have also registered.
-Merchants can specify different selections of beer as "fulfilled" and the last merchant to do this for a specific order will automatically set the current order status (enum) to "shipped".
-Each user has roles and these roles vary the user's authorization to access some functionality within the models.
+The project is a Rails web application that acts as an e-commerce platform with three types of users: registered users, merchants, and admins.
+Registered users can put items into shopping cart and check out to purchase; visitors can fill carts but must registered to complete the purchase.
+Merchants sell items, which they can change the fulfillment status of.
+The last merchant to fulfill a specific order sets that order to 'shipped'.
+Admin can edit both registered users and merchants accounts such as downgrade/upgrade role or enable/disable their account.
+Each user has defined roles and these roles vary the user's permission to access pages within the web application.

 The following is a screenshot of the landing page:

 ![landing](Screen%20Shot%202019-04-10%20at%205.05.21%20PM.png)

-### How do I access use of this application?
+## Installation & Setup

-The program can be ran in development from the Rails server after following the following steps in your console:
+The program can run in development from the Rails server after following the following steps in your console:

 * clone to a local repository using ` git clone https://github.com/pschlatt/DuckDuckBooze.git`
 * change directory into the app with `cd DuckDuckBooze`
 * run `bundle install`